axingjia/jacoco-testing/README.md

 # About completing a task
 * When you think you are about to finish a task, don't trust this feeling.
 It takes me another 6 hours to get it completes from I feel it is completing soon.

+# About serious tech and deadline
+* I think, deadline can make tech all means nothing.
+Working on this project with a tight deadline requires many tech.
+The grader with docker and compiler and grading system, your code, and a server that can happen big enough load from all around the globe.
+If any of these components fails your project fails.

+# About education
+* Taking this course makes me realize, I don't like getting a master in computer science.
+I like programming, I think it is fantastic because you can create something out of nothing and you can make something good for the world that can reach tens of thousands of people.
+* But getting a degree in computer science is a very different thing.
+It means working on an assignment for 36 hours and still fails.
+Trying to grasp a complex subject in a very short time, and have no life besides working on your assignment.
+* So what's the end of it, I think MOOC will be a strategic move for those who wants both world. **This is my final conclusion**.
+But to level up my career, I will continue taking professional certificate like PMP, CISA, and Product management.